1821 - 1822 - 1823 - 1824 - 1825 - 1826 - 1827 - 1828 - 1829

 1820, March 15 - Maine, The Pine Tree State, becomes the 23rd state when it secedes from Massachusetts as part of the Missouri Compromise, which geographically limited the spread of slavery and enabled the admission to statehood of Missouri the following year, keeping a balance between slave and free states.

 1820, June 7 - Commissioners of the Indiana Legislature selected a small village in dense woods by the east bank of the White River as the site of the future state capital.
-From June 7, 2018 Indiana Historical Bureau on Facebook referencing Search for a new capital in the March 1996 The Indiana Historian magazine.
+From June 7, 2018post by Indiana Historical Bureau on Facebook listing Search for a new capital in the March 1996 The Indiana Historian magazine.
 See also IHB: Indianapolis, the Capital, Part 2 on IN.gov.

 1821 - a lawsuit ended indentured servitude in Indiana when a freed slave Mary Bateman Clark forced into indentured servitude sued for her freedom.
 Retold in a 2013 documentary, Mary Bateman Clark: A Woman of Colour and Courage.